 CARRIE E. COLLIER, PHD, LPC, CRC

 Carrie E. Collier completed her master’s in rehabilitation counseling from the University of South Carolina, School of Medicine, Columbia, SC in 1999 where she became a licensed professional counselor while working in the emergency department conducting psychiatric evaluations and assessments.
-Dr. Collier earned her Ph.D. in counseling from The George Washington University in Washington, DC.
+Dr. Collier earned her PhD in counseling from The George Washington University in Washington, DC.
 She completed her clinical residency at the Georgetown Family Center Clinic and trained in the Postgraduate Program at the Georgetown Family Center from 2007-2010.
 She was appointed to the faculty in 2012 and the Board in 2019.
 She has served as the Director of the Online Training Program since 2015.
 She has supervised in the Postgraduate Program and serves as an editor for the Family Systems Journal 2018 to present.

-Dr. Collier’s research focus is identity development and late life successful adaptation, wisdom, and ethics of care.
-She has conducted research on the relations between wisdom and ethics of care in late life.
-Dr. Collier is an adjunct faculty member in the Department of Counseling and Human Development at Trinity Washington University, Washington, DC; she has taught at Trinity Washington University in the Department of Counseling and Human Development and Marymount University in the Counseling and Forensic Psychology department.
+Dr. Collier’s research focus entails parenting in family systems and family system responses to challenges.
+She has conducted research on the relations between wisdom and ethics of care in late life and parenting.
+Dr. Collier is an adjunct faculty member in the Department of Counseling and Human Development at The George Washington University, Washington, DC; she has taught at Trinity Washington University in the Department of Counseling and Human Development and Marymount University in the Counseling and Forensic Psychology department.